 To put it mildly, The Beatles were a major disruptor in my life.

-From the first time I heard them blasting out of my transistor radio one winter morning I was hooked.
+From the first time I heard them blasting out of my transistor radio one cold winter morning in Arlington, Massachusetts, I was hooked.
 Nothing was quite the same after that.
-Within a few years I had abandoned academia (and my nebulous plans for post-graduate study in philosophy) and was off to California with my college rock band.
+Within a few years I had abandoned academia (and my nebulous plans for post-graduate study in philosophy and ancient Greek) and was off to California with my college rock band, The Morning.

 It was an easy decision to make, given that nearly everyone I hung out with was a musician and was as enthralled as I was by the new musical zeitgeist inspired by The Beatles.
 After all, rock & roll by the late 60s was something to pay attention to—even as a career—by musically inclined college students.
 Many of my buddies who were studying for professions in economics, engineering, psychology, or law would have put their plans on indefinite hold if they had found the right band.

 That’s why Chas Newby’s story—known to few people—is so intriguing to me.
 Chas (left in the photo) was a musician who wouldn’t stray from his path to be a chemical engineer.
 He was invited to sit in as a substitute bass-player by a hot local band that had just returned from months of performing in Germany.
 After a few gigs, when he was invited to stay on, Chas declined.
 School came first, he said.
 The band he turned down was The Beatles.

 Here is part one of an interview (edited for brevity) I recently had with Chas.

 Me: You did four dates with The Beatles in late 1960 after they returned to Liverpool from Hamburg.
 You filled in for Stu Sutcliffe, the Beatles’ bass-player, who remained in Germany, right?